twobit-five/SphereLink/README.md

 [Additional service which could help us in determining the calibruated vale for base rssi] [implemting unit tests]
 [better looking ui to present data]
+[Add rssi stat graphs for additional details from the device details screen] [Add graph which visualizes device ranges from main screen. ie device can be viewed in list or in a visual way.]

 ## Test Results: